yishn/Cookbook/pasta/scallion-oil-spaghetti.md

 ### scallion oil

 - When oil is hot, add `scallions`
-- Wait 20 minutes or until `scallions` are thoroughly cooked
+- Fry for 20 minutes or until `scallions` are brown and thoroughly cooked
+	- Turn `scallions` every 5 minutes
 - Take half of the `scallions` out and drain them on a paper towel

 ### mix

 - Add `light soy sauce` and `sugar` to the scallion oil
-- Cook for additional one minute
+- Cook until `light soy sauce` boils
 - Add `spaghetti` and mix thoroughly
 - Garnish with some fresh `scallions`